VictosVertex/nixos-config/README.md

 While NixOS can configure almost everything (it seems), I've chosen to follow a hybrid approach.
 More precisely, I've decided to keep certain configurations in the same repository but still use their native configurations.
-For example, NeoVIM will be configured using lua (with [lazy.nvim](https://github.com/folke/lazy.nvim)), not nix.
+For example, NeoVIM will be configured using lua, not nix.

 This may introduce some extra challenges, but could also provide some benefits:
 * **Portability:** The native configuration remains self-contained and can easily be used in non-Nix-based machines.